 The LFS is a quarterly survey which collects information from households living at private addresses and is representative of the entire population of the UK.
 Each quarterly sample is made up of five waves with approximately the same sizes.
 Each wave is interviewed in five successive quarters.
 The sample is designed in a way that over the period of any four consecutive quarters, wave one and five will never contain the same households.
-Thus, for the construction of an annually representative sample of the population, wave one and wave five of each quarter in 2012 and 2013 are pooled together to form an aggregated sample of 288,937 different individuals covering two years.
-For the purpose of this exercise, the pooled sample is further constrained to employees aged 16 and over, leaving 86,828 full-time employees and 33,608 part-time employees for the 2013 pay estimation.
+Thus, for the construction of an annually representative sample of the population, wave one and wave five of each quarter in 2014 and 2015 are pooled together to form an aggregated sample of 266,974 different individuals covering two years.
+It is worth noting that the 2014-2015 pooled LFS sample covers four quarters in 2014 and three quarters in 2015 due to the fact that only data of the first three quarters in 2015 were available at the time of this updating work.
+Since LFS are representative of the UK working population, it is expected that the missing of the last quarter in 2015 will not affect the pay analysis.
+For the purpose of this exercise, the pooled sample is further constrained to employees aged 16 and over, leaving 63,640 full-time employees and 21,260 part-time employees for the 2015 pay estimation.

-ASHE originated from the New Earnings Survey (NES) which was started in 1970 and carried out each year subsequently.
+ASHE originated from the New Earnings Survey (NES), which was started in 1970 and carried out each year subsequently.
 It is the most comprehensive source of information on the structure and distribution of earnings in the UK.
 It collects data on level of wages, wage components, paid hours of work, pension arrangements and other job characteristics from all employee jobs (self-employed workers are not included in ASHE).
 It covers all industries and occupations across the whole of the UK.
 The samples are designed to select all employees whose National Insurance Number ends in a particular pair of digits.
 ASHE currently has a sample size of around 180,000 employees in the UK.
 The selected sample covers about one per cent of the whole working population in the UK.

 Compared to the LFS, ASHE has the advantages in that it has more reliable pay information which is provided by employers rather than individuals and it has a larger sample size than LFS.
 However, information on individual characteristics is limited in ASHE and it does not have any information on education or qualification.
 In order to get around these problems, the LMI for All database is based on a set of estimates/predictions of pay using data from both ASHE and LFS.
 In addition, ASHE data are only available to researchers at Great Britain level (data for Northern Ireland have not been released by the Department of Enterprise Trade and Investment Northern Ireland).
-A pooled sample for pay estimation is constructed by including the 2012 and 2013 waves of ASHE, constraining to employees aged 16+.
-It has 237,117 full-time workers and 110,810 part-time workers in the core research sample.
+For the 2015 pay estimation, a pooled sample from the 2013 and 2014 waves of ASHE has to be constructed because the most recent ASHE available to access in the Secure Data Lab was ASHE 2014 at the time of this updating work.
+The assumption is that the estimated pay based on ASHE 2015 if ASHE 2015 was available.
+Constraining to employees aged 16+, the pooled sample has 243,095 full-time workers and 115,331 part-time workers in the core research sample.